- About HCCC

 Students have the flexibility to take classes in the mode that is the right fit for them.
 HCCC will require vaccines for all students taking On-Ground classes during the summer 2022 terms.
 Unvaccinated students must take Remote or Online courses.
 The different modes are described below.
 More information about the specific classes can be found here.

 For general concerns about COVID-19 or to borrow a computer or hotspot for remote/online learning, please submit the form below.
 Please be clear with your concern or request.

 To report a positive case of COVID-19 for yourself or others, please submit the form below.

 HCCC welcomes you back to campus!
-For the winter and spring 2022 semesters, HCCC is requiring all students to be vaccinated against COVID-19!
+HCCC is requiring all students to be vaccinated against COVID-19!

-Students who are registered for Fall 2021, Winter 2022, or Spring 2022 classes and show proof of vaccination will receive $100!
+Students who are registered for Spring 2022, Summer 2022, or Fall 2022 classes and show proof of vaccination will receive $100!
 Students who submit proof of their booster shot will receive an additional $100.

 WHO IS ELIGIBLE?

 If you are registered for credit classes, you are eligible no matter how you are taking your classes (on-ground, remote, online).
 If you are registered for Countinuing Education or Workforce Development classes, you are eligible if any of your classes are on campus.